Home » What ever happened to Melissa Sue Anderson?

 Carrie found her way back to South Dakota, feeling rested and healthier, where she won the right to take a homestead claim in Indian lands near the town of Topbar, South Dakota, and lived in a small tar-paper shanty.
 She lived on the homestead for the requisite six months each year, and with her family in De Smet the remainder of the year.

-A LIRE Qui est la compagne de Romain Colucci ?
+A LIRE Quel est le salaire de Francis Cabrel ?

 Did the real Mary Ingalls get married?